-Systemic Adjuvant Therapy for Patients at High Risk for Recurrent Melanomaenglish
+Systemic Adjuvant Therapy for Adult Patients at High Risk for Recurrent Melanomaenglish

 Intended Guideline Users

-Clinicians and healthcare providers involved in the management and referral of patients with resected melanoma at high risk for recurrence.
+Medical oncologists, surgical oncologists, and other health care providers involved in the management and referral of patients with resected melanoma at high risk for recurrence.

-What systemic therapy should clinicians recommend to patients who have been rendered diseasefree following the resection of cutaneous melanomas and who are at high risk for subsequent recurrence?
+- What systemic therapy should clinicians recommend to adult patients who have been rendered disease-free following the resection of cutaneous melanomas (including all sites of metastases, if present) and who are at high risk for subsequent recurrence?